 This course is a method of instruction providing detailed education, training, and work-based experience and direct patient/client care at a clinical site.
+Minimum of 144 on site hours 56 clinical didactic hours.

 Course 8: Capstone Field Internship - 300 Clock Hours - Prerequisite Course 7